awsdocs/aws-security-hub-user-guide/doc_source/control-categories.md

 # Control categories<a name="control-categories"></a>

-These are the available categories for AWS Security Hub controls\.
+Each control is assigned a category\.
 The category for a control reflects the security function that the control applies to\.

+The category value contains the category, the subcategory within the category, and, optionally, a classifier within the subcategory\.
+For example:
++ Identify > Inventory
++ Protect > Data protection > Encryption of data in transit

+Here are the descriptions of the available categories, subcategories, and classifiers\.

 ## Identify<a name="control-category-identify"></a>